 With that as background, let’s take a look at Main Street Capital Corporation (NYSE:MAIN), one of the best-run BDCs in this space.
 MAIN makes both equity and debt investments in the companies in its portfolio, and most of its investments are in the fast-growing Sunbelt region of the country.

-At current prices, MAIN pays a regular dividend of about 6.12%.
+At current prices, MAIN pays a regular dividend in the 6% neighborhood.
 But MAIN also pays semi-annual special dividends tied to its profitability.
-And if you include the last two special dividends, MAIN’s yield becomes an impressive 7.6%.

 Type: Business Development Company